Sietse-van-Meer/MSc-BAOR-Thesis-Code-Comparing-Objective-Guidance-algorithms-for-Supply-Chain-Planning-Problems/README.md

 ### ILP
 - **Settings**:
   - Set `alpha` and `beta` to reflect the balance between tardiness and overload.
-  - **Warning**: The ILP function flags infeasible problem instances.
+  - Interestingly, the ILP function flags infeasible problem instances.
+So trying your new instance on the ILP helps checking feasibility.

 ---